 Childhood overweight and obesity is a significant health issue.
 Consuming sugar sweetened beverages contributes to this.
 Evidence suggests that promoting increased water consumption and provision of chilled water stations reduces sugar sweetened beverage consumption.
 This study aims to examine this further in the Secondary School setting.
 Schools who participate will be randomly allocated into one of four groups.

-Group 1 &3 – The Thirsty?
+Groups 1 &3 – The Thirsty?
 Choose Water!
 Behavioural Intervention

 In the curriculum, teaching and learning domain students will receive the intervention through the inclusion of messages in Year 7 Personal Development, Health and Physical Education (PDHPE) lessons and resources available on the Thirsty?
 Choose Water! website.

 The school organisation ethos and environment domain is addressed by messaging through posters, school newsletters, school social media (if applicable) and other opportunities identified locally by schools to engage students and their families (potentially reaching students in other years).

 The partnerships and services domain will be addressed through a partnership between schools and local immunisation teams that provide an opportunistic avenue for the Thirsty?
 Choose Water! messages to be further targeted to Year 7 students, in the post immunisation waiting period.